 Increasing transit to create a cohesive and contiguous system is becoming a greater necessity.
-Given the global economic downturn, the Census Bureau reports that the nation's population living under the poverty line in 2009, represents 43.6 million families.
-Over the last ten years more than two-thirds of poverty growth has been in the nation's metro areas (United States Census Bureau, 2009).
-The cost of transportation, specifically owning and operating a car, can be economically devastating, but necessary for transportation.
+Given the global economic downturn, the Census Bureau reports that the nation's population living under the poverty line in 2009, representing 43.6 million families.
+Over the last ten years more than two-thirds of poverty growth has been in the nation's metro areas is in the suburbs (United States Census Bureau, 2009).
+And the cost of transportation, specifically owning and operating a car, can be economically devastating, but necessary for transportation.
+The challenge is providing transit in single-use zoning areas where density is low, and the goal is to not repeat that development model.

 Not only is poverty increasing, so too is obesity.
 Rates of childhood and overweight rates are higher in families below the poverty line.
-Of children in poverty, 44.8% fall in the categories of either overweight or obese, whereas one in three children in the general population falls into that same category.
-We have become a sedentary society that relies on cars and eats larger portions of less nutritious foods.
-Studies state there are fewer opportunities for activity in our daily lives.
+Of children in poverty, 44.8% fall in the categories of either overweight or obese, whereas one in three children in the general population fall into that same category.
+We have become a sedentary society that relies on cars, eats larger portions of less nutritious foods and studies state there are fewer opportunities for activity in our daily lives.
 We have fewer opportunities to simply walk to local stores or to work.
-Pedestrian scaled designs of mixed-use development around transit offer multiple opportunities and benefits to residents and communities throughout the country for this physical activity (Alonso-Alonso & McManus, 2011).
+Pedestrian scaled designs of mixed-use development around transit offer multiple opportunities and benefits to residents and communities throughout the country (Alonso-Alonso & McManus, 2011).